 - TechRaptor regularly attends events such as conventions

-– TechRaptor will accept travel or meals so long as the event being covered is relevant to the site, and is not a review event
+- TechRaptor will accept travel or meals so long as the event being covered is relevant to the site, and handled through an editor.

 - TechRaptor will help reimburse employees where it can